-To ensure the security and protection of students, staff, and property, the board employs [police officers, school resource officers (SROs), and/or security personnel].
-In accordance with law, the board has coordinated with the campus behavior coordinator and other district employees to ensure appropriate law enforcement duties are assigned to security staff.
-The law enforcement duties of district peace officers are listed in policy CKE(LOCAL).
+The board utilizes school resource officers ensure the security and protection of students, staff, and property.
+In accordance with law, the board has coordinated with the CBC and other district employees to ensure appropriate law enforcement duties are assigned to these persons.
+Provisions addressing the various types of security personnel can be found in the CKE policy series.

-The law enforcement duties of school resource officers are: [insert the law enforcement duties performed by SROs working with the district.]
+The law enforcement duties of school resource officers include and are not limited to: